microsoft/TemplateStudio/docs/navigation-advanced.md

         InitializeMainFrame(newFrame);
     }

-    /// <summary>
-    /// Indicates whether the specified page is shown in the main frame
-    /// </summary>
     public static bool IsPageInMainFrame<T>()
         where T : Page
         => IsPageInFrame<T>(FrameKeyMain);

-    /// <summary>
-    /// Indicates whether the specified page is shown in the secondary frame
-    /// </summary>
     public static bool IsPageInSecondaryFrame<T>()
         where T : Page
     => IsPageInFrame<T>(FrameKeySecondary);